ValentinAebi/ranger-examples/replication-instructions.md

 ```sh
 mvn clean compile
 ```
+Running this command for the first time will pull data from the Internet, so you'll need internet connectivity for that part.

-Issues found by the Checker Framework will be displayed in the console.
+Issues found by the Checker Framework will be displayed in the console, so it is normal to get "ERROR" messages (we expect 21 of them, and it is expected that they get displayed twice).

 5. To run the script that collects the formal comments in all units and builds the results table (table 2 in the paper), navigate to the `scripts` directory:
 ```sh